usaid-cs/yesterday-i-learned/random.md

 1. To remove a mechanical keyboard's keycaps, wiggle the keycap with your remover.
 Don't pull!
 Don't yank!
 1. Hawaii has the union jack on its state flag [for no reason](https://www.bbc.com/news/magazine-35890670).
 The UK never colonised Hawaii.
 They even updated the state flag when the union jack changed.
 Graham said it was a symbol of friendship.
 1. [Mercy killing is not permitted by the Geneva conventions](http://www.journal.forces.gc.ca/vo11/no1/04-bradley-eng.asp).
 It states, "wounded and sick shall be collected and cared for", which includes the people who are not going to make it.
-1. Infrared cameras, including [one in a phone case](https://www.youtube.com/watch?v=8Vc-69M-UWk), can reveal your PIN on any non-metal number pad, including the order of the digits, with 80% accuracy.
 1. In 1944, [Shanghaiese people called it Hong Kong foot](https://en.wikipedia.org/wiki/Hong_Kong_English), while Hong Kong people called it Singapore foot, while Singaporeans called it Manila foot.
 Today, Hong Kong people call it Hong Kong foot, and Singaporeans call it [Singapore foot](https://mothership.sg/2017/10/singapore-foot-dhoby-itch-were-nasty-ailments-in-1920s-singapore/).
 1. A pepperoni pizza in Italy is a bell pepper pizza.
 1. You have more stack overflow points than [frosty](https://en.wikipedia.org/wiki/Ross_Ulbricht), the boi who wanted to [use curl in php](https://stackoverflow.com/questions/15445285/how-can-i-connect-to-a-tor-hidden-service-using-curl-in-php).